 The European Commission describes the most cost-effective ways of achieving reductions on this scale in its 'Roadmap for a low-carbon economy in 2050'.

-This is the cornerstone of the EU’s climate change strategy, and is gradually bringing down emissions from industry in the most cost-effective way possible.
+The Emissions Trading Scheme - the cornerstone of the EU’s climate change strategy since 2005 - is gradually bringing down emissions from industry at least cost.

 The cap on emissions from energy-intensive industries (e.g. power generation, steel, cement) is lowered annually.
 Companies surrender allowances for each tonne of CO2 they emit - a permanent incentive to minimise emissions.
 There are sectors that receive some allowances free of charge, but increasingly firms must buy them at auction or on the carbon market.

 Even if all emissions stopped today, those already in the atmosphere would continue changing the climate for decades to come.
 We have no choice but to adapt to climate change.
 The action needed includes: